the-gigi/gigi-zone/content/posts/2024/02/in-search-of-the-best-openai-java-client.md

 library - [openai4j](https://github.com/ai-for-java/openai4j) - to do
 the heavy lifting of implementing the OpenAI API and talking to LLM provider.
 Now, openai4j doesn't implement the OpenAI API fully.
-It does implement proper function calling with newer tool format, but it lacks other important features.
+It does implement proper function calling with the newer tool format, but it lacks other important features.
 The developers don't seem to be very responsive.
 There are several issues that open for months.
 So, Langchain4j on top of openai4j fulfills the current criteria of supporting chat completion with function calling on both OpenAI and